-You can add items to a content library by importing files from your local machine or from a Web server.
+You can add items to a local content library by importing files from your local machine or from a Web server.
 You can import OVF and OVA templates and other types of files, such as ISO images, certificates, and so on.
 You can keep the items in the library and share them with other users across multiple vCenter Server instances.
 You can also use the templates in the content library to deploy new virtual machines and vApps.

 Required privilege:and on the library.